emissary-ingress/emissary/reference/core/load-balancer.md

 Note that load balancing may not appear to be "even" due to Envoy's threading model.
 For more details, see the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/faq/concurrency_lb).

 ## Least Request
-When policy is set to `least_request`, Ambassador discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests to the endpoint with the fewest active requests.
+When policy is set to `least_request`, Ambassador Edge Stack discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests to the endpoint with the fewest active requests.
 For example:

 ```yaml
 apiVersion: ambassador/v1